0xcaff/duckdb_protobuf/README.md

   contributions and even feedback that these field types are used is welcome!
 * execution is single threaded (limitations of the rust bindings)

-i'm releasing this to understand how other folks are using protobuf sequences and duckdb. as such, i'm open to PRs, issues and other high information feedback.
+i'm releasing this to understand how other folks are using protobuf streams and duckdb. i'm open to PRs, issues and other feedback.

 [glob]: https://docs.rs/glob/latest/glob/